-Pope Accepts Resignation Of Cardinal Wuerl, Archbishop Of Washington
+Pope Accepts Resignation Of D.C.
+Archbishop Donald Wuerl Amid Sex Abuse Crisis

 Victims of sexual assault and others have long called for Wuerl to resign — and those calls recently grew louder, after a grand jury produced an exhaustive and shocking report that described the crimes of 300 "predator priests" in Pennsylvania, some of whom were under Wuerl's supervision.

+On Friday, Wuerl said his exit would allow the church "to focus on healing and the future.
+It permits this local Church to move forward."
+He added, "Once again, for any past errors in judgment, I apologize and ask for pardon."

-Wuerl served as the bishop of Pittsburgh from 1988 through 2006; his name was repeatedly mentioned in the grand jury's 900-page report, accusing him of moving abusive priests between parishes and not informing other church leaders when accused priests were moved into their territories.
+The most severe claims against Wuerl stem from his tenure as the bishop of Pittsburgh, from 1988 through 2006; his name was repeatedly mentioned in the grand jury's 900-page report, accusing him of moving abusive priests between parishes and not informing other church leaders when accused priests were moved into their territories.

-Wuerl's resignation comes nearly two months after he met with Pope Francis at the Vatican to discuss his place in the church.
+The Vatican announced the resignation with only a short notice in its bulletin.
+The Archdiocese of Washington proclaimed "a new chapter" had begun on its website, publishing a letter from Francis in which the pope asked Wuerl to remain as an administrator until his successor is in place.

+In his letter, Francis praised Wuerl for showing "nobility" under the circumstances.

 Ahead of that meeting, Wuerl had sent a letter to priests in his archdiocese saying he would ask the pope to accept his resignation.
 It became clear, he wrote, "that some decision, sooner rather than later, on my part is an essential aspect so that this Church we all love can move forward."
 As is customary for bishops who turn 75, he had submitted a formal resignation three years ago.